-Looking for some fresh, new dishes to try this 4th of July?
+Looking for some fresh, sweet treats to try this 4th of July since we will all be staying home?
 If so, here are just a few of the best 4th of July themed recipes from Pinterest.

 2 pints blueberries

 1. Slice the watermelon into 1/2 inch round slices, and then cut out star shapes using a three-inch star-shaped cookie cutter.

 2. Gently slide the blueberries on wooden skewers* and finally place a watermelon star on the top.